Elisa-Alvarez/LuxuryBeachHotel/README.md

 ### Room Data

 All the Room data comes from the service contentful and was hand made for this project.
+Currently there are only 3 rooms 2 single and one double and all of them need more styling and better images added.

 ### For Future Updates